RyuZhihao123/CHITreeProject/README.md

 This is the supplemental material for the paper "DeepTreeSketch: Neural Graph Prediction for Faithful 3D Tree Modeling from Sketches.
 [Zhihao Liu](https://ryuzhihao123.github.io/), et al., ACM CHI, 2024".

-In this repository, we provided additional information on the tree **dataset**, as well as the **softwares that we develped for automatically generating the 3D tree models for training**.
+In this repository, we provided additional information on the tree **dataset**, as well as the **softwares that we developed for automatically generating the 3D tree models for network training**.

 **Demo Videos:** [[Preview Video (30s)]](https://drive.google.com/file/d/1Kvj47Ckju43i9IpJ6OjWzE2ZkxVbOFTX/view?usp=sharing) [[Full Video (3min 30s)]](https://drive.google.com/file/d/1YNooKZMfFbwdyMv2JzuzhmUu7tJSMahL/view?usp=sharing)